-Top Republicans back Trump’s efforts to contest election results
+Top Republicans back Trump’s efforts to challenge election results

 “I know emotions are running high,” Raffensperger said.
 “Politics are involved in everything right now.
 If I was Senator Perdue, I’d be irritated I was in a runoff.
 And both Senators and I are all unhappy with the potential outcome for our President.”

-Biden’s 11,595-vote lead in Georgia means the race is eligible for a recount, but Raffensperger emphasized that its was unlikely to change the outcome of the election.
+Biden’s 11,595-vote lead in Georgia means the race is eligible for a recount, but Raffensperger emphasized that it was unlikely to change the outcome of the election.

+Just as more Republicans came forward to back Trump’s legal push, others came forward to urge the country to move on.

+“At this stage, I think the transition should be underway, even though it’s not finalized,” said Sen. Mitt Romney (R-Utah).
+“We want to make sure that the interests of national security and smooth transition is carried out.”

 Jon Swaine in New York, Tom Hamburger in Detroit, Hannah Knowles in Phoenix, Reis Thebault in Atlanta and Seung Min Kim, Michelle Ye Hee Lee, Matt Zapotosky, Devlin Barrett, Rosalind S. Helderman, Felicia Sonmez and Aaron Schaffer in Washington contributed to this report.